Home/Blog/Lifestyle/Ayurveda/Kalonji Seeds (Black Cumin): Uses, Benefits, Side Effects and more!

 Sodium88-168 mg

-Apart from these, kalonji seeds also contain potassium, phosphorus, sodium, iron, zinc, calcium, magnesium, manganese and copper.
+In addition to these nutrients, kalonji seeds also contain potassium, phosphorus, sodium, iron, zinc, calcium, magnesium, manganese and copper.
 The tiny seed also contains beneficial compounds like:

 • Thymoquinone (an antioxidant)